Data Sharing with Endogenous Choices over Differential Privacy Levels: What Happens under Full Decentralization?

 \begin{proofsketch} We start with the case when $\alpha < -\frac{1}{2}$.
 To prove our upper bound, we remark by Claim~\ref{clm:high_var} that the grand coalition is both Nash-stable and robust stable.
 At the grand coalition, we have $\textsf{Var}_d(\hat \mu~|~S_n) = \Theta(n^{(2\alpha+1)/3})$ and $\textsf{SC}_d(S_n) = \Theta(n^{(2\alpha+4)/3})$.
 To prove our lower bounds, we study the special case of instances where all players have identical costs.
 Using Claims~\ref{clm:equal_cost_Nash} and \ref{clm:equal_cost_robust}, we argue that in this special problem instance, the grand coalition is the unique stable coalition for $\alpha < -\frac{1}{2}$ which implies optimality with variance $\sim \Theta(n^{(2\alpha+1)/3})$ and social cost $\sim \Theta(n^{(2\alpha+4)/3})$.

 The next two regimes are then similar in flavor to the first regime.
 We start by verifying whether the grand coalition for $\alpha \in \left[-\frac{1}{2}, 1\right]$ is stable.
 We then note that the estimator variance and social cost that can be achieved at the optimal stable coalition (if it exists) are $\mathcal{O}(1)$ and $\mathcal{O}(n)$ respectively, which allows us to obtain our upper bounds.
-We again match these bounds by constructing specific problem instances using the identical cost setting to complete the proof. \end{proofsketch}

-Importantly, $\alpha \in \left[-1, -\frac{1}{2}\right)$ is the only regime where decentralization achieves non-trivial improvement in estimator variance, as well as a social cost that grows sub-linearly in the number of players.
+We again match these bounds by constructing specific problem instances using the identical cost setting to complete the proof. \end{proofsketch} Importantly, $\alpha \in \left[-1, -\frac{1}{2}\right)$ is the only regime where decentralization achieves non-trivial improvement in estimator variance, as well as a social cost that grows sub-linearly in $n$.
 This is in sharp contrast to the centralized setting where non-trivial improvements in variance and social cost can be achieved for a much wider range of $\alpha$ ($\alpha \in \left[-1, \frac{1}{2}\right)$).
-This demonstrates that decentralization introduces inefficiencies into the mechanism of forming coalitions even under complete information.
+This shows that decentralization introduces inefficiencies into the mechanism of forming coalitions even under complete information.